zhlhaohao/deepwiki-open/README.md

   ghcr.io/asyncfuncai/deepwiki-open:latest
 ```

+This command also mounts `~/.adalflow` on your host to `/root/.adalflow` in the container.
+This path is used to store:
+- Cloned repositories (`~/.adalflow/repos/`)
+- Their embeddings and indexes (`~/.adalflow/databases/`)
+- Cached generated wiki content (`~/.adalflow/wikicache/`)

+This ensures that your data persists even if the container is stopped or removed.

 Or use the provided `docker-compose.yml` file:

 ```bash
 # Edit the .env file with your API keys first
 docker-compose up
 ```

+(The `docker-compose.yml` file is pre-configured to mount `~/.adalflow` for data persistence, similar to the `docker run` command above.)

 #### Using a .env file with Docker